 Step 1: Applying for Free Application for Federal Student Aid (FAFSA)

 In order to begin the process of applying for a RCBC Foundation Scholarship, you must complete a FAFSA application, which is required of every student.
 Your scholarship application cannot be processed without filling out your FAFSA.
 You can file an application by going to www.fafsa.ed.gov.
-The RCBC School Code is 007730.
+The RCBC Federal School Code is 007730.
 You MUST select RCBC as your school or your FAFSA information will not come to the college.

 Step 2: Letters of Recommendation